Brea Grant

-Brea Colleen Grant is an American actress, writer, and director.
+Brea Grant is an American actress, writer, and director.
 She played the character of Daphne Millbrook in the NBC television series Heroes.

 Early life

 Brea Grant was born and raised in Marshall, Texas.
 She earned bachelor's and master's degrees in American studies from the University of Texas at Austin.

 Career

 Acting

 Grant's television acting career has included the roles of Jean Binnel on Friday Night Lights, Daphne Milbrook on Heroes, and Ryan Chambers on Dexter.

 She played the supporting lead in the film Something Else, which premiered at Tribeca in 2019.

 Writing, directing, and producing

 Grant directed and co-wrote her first feature, an apocalyptic road trip movie called Best Friends Forever, in 2013.
 The movie premiered at the Slamdance Film Festival.
 She wrote and starred in the series The Real Housewives of Horror for Nerdist in 2014.
 She directed the short film Feminist Campfire Stories, which won the Audience Award at the Women in Comedy Film Festival.

 Grant was nominated for a Daytime Emmy as a producer of the series EastSiders.
 She also acted in the show and wrote and directed an episode in Season 4.

 Grant wrote and directed her second feature, 12 Hour Shift, in 2019.
 The dark heist film stars Angela Bettis, Chloe Farnworth, David Arquette, and Mick Foley.

+Grant was a runner-up for the Audience Award for Overlook Film Festival's 2024 competition with the short film she directed and co-wrote, MLM.